judz5/judz5.github.io/_posts/2024-02-15-pwnagotchi.markdown

 ## How Handshakes Work

 Most networks run on WPA/WPA2 Wireless protocol.
 If I was a laptop, applying for a job at a WPA WiFi access point, the first thing I would have to do is shake the boss's hand 4 times.
 This is called the 4-way Handshake.
 While shaking my boss's hand I would exchange 4 packets with him, and in those packets there would be very secret information about our super secure password.
-Those packets are what the pwnagotchi lives for.
+Those packets are what the Pwnagotchi eats.

 {:refdef: style="max-width: 60%"; items-align: center;}
 ![](/img/wpa.png)